ray-project/ray/site/_posts/2018-07-13-parameter-server-in-fifteen-lines.markdown

 (especially if there are many workers).

 A natural solution in this case is to shard the parameters across multiple parameter servers.
+This can be achieved by simply starting up multiple parameter server actors.
 An example of how to do this is shown in the code example at the bottom.

 **Controlling Actor Placement:** The placement of specific actors and tasks on different machines can be specified by using Ray's support for arbitrary [resource requirements][2].